How to clean skate bearings

 - Knife blade, pin or something else small, sharp and pointy

 - Grease - for maximum protection againist water at the expense of roll speed, use a thick engine grease.
-We recommend Bones Speed Cream - it doesn't protect from water ingress as well, but it's specially designed for skateboard bearings and it rolls much faster.
+We recommend Bones Speed Cream or Sabre Bearing Lube - these are skate-specific lubes that don't protect from water ingress as well, but are specially designed for skateboard bearings and rolls much faster.
+Here's a bit more detail on recommended lubes for skate bearings.

 - Degreaser or solvent - we use Citrus degreaser for this.
-Petrol is a good alternative, or WD40 if you can't find anything else.
+Petrol is a good alternative, as is White Spirit.
+WD40 works if can't find anything else.
 Engine degreaser or similar will work too.
+If you're really desperate, you can degrease your bearngs with washing up liquid and warm water - but make sure you dry your bearings out afterwards!!!!

 - A bit of rag